dmbarbour/glas/docs/GlasDesign.md

 This would enable programs to be much more adaptive to changes in requirements, preferences, or the ecosystem.

-Program search is expensive.
-This could be mitigated by caching and memoization, and careful design to support incremental computing.
+*Note:* Type-driven programs, such as selecting functions based on inferred types, is essentially a limited form of program search.
+Type safety is another constraint guiding a choice from an implicit search space.

 ### Abstract and Linear Types

-Abstraction and linearity modality are not intrinsic properties of data.
-Instead, they are constraints on how a subprogram interacts with certain data.
+Abstraction and linearity are not intrinsic properties of data.
+Instead, they are constraints on a subprogram that interacts with data.

-A program can treat data as abstract by never manipulating it directly, through provided functions or channels.
-Abstraction extends to linearity when we consider duplication and dropping data to be protected manipulations.
+A subprogram can treat data as abstract by never manipulating it directly.
+Instead, the data is processed through provided functions or channels.
+Abstraction extends to linearity when duplication and dropping of data are treated as protected manipulations.

 Glas programmers can use annotations to assert that a subprogram should respect abstraction or linearity.
-This could be validated by static analysis.
+This should be verified by static analysis.

-Abstract and linear data types are useful for performance, especially in context of *Acceleration*.
-Abstraction can preserve optimized under-the-hood representations between operations.
-Linear data can potentially be modified in-place, optimizing away some allocation, copy, and garbage-collection steps.
+Abstract and linear data types are useful for performance, especially in context of *acceleration*.
+Abstraction can protect optimized representations.
+Linear data can often be modified in-place, optimizing allocation and garbage-collection.

-*Note:* Linear types have a bad reputation due to awkward feature interactions with pattern matching, closures, exceptions.
-However, a suitable syntax can help a lot, and there should be much less friction with process networks compared to lambda calculus.

 ### Modal and Phantom Types

-It is feasible for a type system to track metadata such as the logical location or latency, units of measure, purpose and provenance.
-The type system may then control composition based on this metadata in relatively flexible and ad-hoc ways.
+It is feasible for a type system to track metadata such as location, latency, units of measure, purpose and provenance.
+Programmers can then control composition based on this metadata in ad-hoc ways.

-For example, a type system might complain if we try to add apples to oranges.
-Adding matrices that are 'on' different GPGPUs is expensive, so we might want an error if attempt to do so without explicitly moving the matrices together.
-Tracking logical latency in the type system could make it feasible to constrain programs based on big-O complexity notations.
+For example, a type system might complain if we try to add apples to oranges, or if we attempt to multiply matrices logically located on separate GPGPUs.
+Tracking latency can make it feasible to constrain programs based on big-O complexity notations.

-In Glas, modal type operators could be expressed as type annotations, e.g. if we want to add a unit to a number.
-Which operations are considered valid would depend on the type system, e.g. we can delay data to move it forward in time but not backwards.

-This pattern can be usefully combined with abstract and linear types, and it's feasible for modal types themselves to be fully or partially abstracted in that context.
+Modal types can be expressed and manipulated by annotations.
+Which manipulations are valid might be constrained by the type system (e.g. latency is monotonic).
+This pattern can be combined with abstract and linear types.

 ## OPERATOR DESIGN